polm/posuto/README.md

 parenthesis on the first line.
 Such long lines are always in order in the original file.

-For this library, the parenthetical information is considered a note and put in the `notes` field.
+In posuto, the parenthetical information is considered a note and put in the `note` field.

     omiya = 〒.get('6020847')
     print(omiya)